 There are hundreds of stock photos and stock websites you can use.

-One of my favorites is Canva which gives you access to unlimited stock photos and videos for a monthly subscription.
+One of my favorites is Descript which gives you access to millions of stock photos and videos for the same price as the video editing software.
 You can also find some stunning ocean background footage on Videvo that can add depth and visual interest to your video rather than just using a plain background.

 For best results, changing the stock photo or video every 5-10 seconds is a good idea to keep the audience engaged.

 4. Upload to your YouTube channel

 When uploading your video to YouTube, choosing a unique custom thumbnail image is also a good idea.
 You could try creating a YouTube thumbnail using an AI art generator tool to save time.

 Otherwise, Canva has loads of customizable templates that you can use to make thumbnails that match your brand and stick out compared to other creators in the recommended videos bar.

 All you need to do is select the “YouTube Thumbnails” category:

 A YouTube channel for your business is perfect if you want to build brand recognition, generate leads and establish yourself as a thought leader within your industry.

 The good news is you can create videos without showing your face!
 All you have to do is follow the steps as listed in this article.

 I have used faceless video clips many times and have seen great success.
 As mentioned, my most successful video is a faceless video.
 You can check that out here.
 This is because it is the content that matters most.